3.11 Students With Learning Disorders

 - Be submitted to the DSP at the student’s home institution

 - Be initiated within 30 days of receiving the disputed decision

 A student wishing to appeal the decision of the independent review may appeal to the President of the home institution.
 The President’s decision is final.
 The Board of Regents does not hear appeals for eligibility for accommodation.

-The Alternative Media Access Center (AMAC), an initiative of the USG, is committed to removing barriers and providing access to knowledge for individuals with physical, sensory, and learning print-related disabilities.
+The AMAC Accessibility Solutions & Research Center, an initiative of the USG, is committed to removing barriers and providing access to knowledge for individuals with physical, sensory, and learning print-related disabilities.
 AMAC serves individuals with print-related disabilities in a variety of ways.